FullstackSoftwareInnovations/virtual-spreadsheet/README.md

 ### csv: string (required)
 Should use commas to delimit columns and newline to delimit rows.
 Values cannot currently have commas (TODO: add custom delimiters, improve value parsing)

+### width: string | number (default: '100%')
+Spreadsheet will dynamically size to its container by default.
+If the container's size is 0 or undefined, the width will default to 900px

+### height: string | number (default: '100%')
+Spreadsheet will dynamically size to its container by default.
+If the container's size is 0 or undefined, the height will default to 400px

 ### onCellSelect: function(coordinate: {row:number, col:number}, cells: (string | number)[ ][ ])
 Called when a cell, row, or column is clicked.
 You can pass the coordinate and cells to the CellSelector function to get a 2-D array with the selected data